davegarvey/dynomite-redis-docker-demo/README.md

 ### 5. Check key has been delete from both Redis instances

-The key should be delete from both instances.
+Now we can check that the key has been deleted from both instances.

 Check `redis-1` for the key `hello`: